si-meone/DiskSpaceInformer/README.md

 To run it 3 ways

-1. click on the link below which will download the file link below and then double click on the file.
+- Click on the link below which will download the file link below and then double click on the file.

 https://github.com/snasrallah/DiskSpaceInformer/raw/master/jar/DiskSpaceInformer.jnlp

 (sometimes it will download and you run the jnlp file it may complain about java so you'll need to fetch that plugin for your browser and operating system type)

-2. download the jar from https://github.com/snasrallah/DiskSpaceInformer/raw/master/jar/DiskSpaceInformer.jar
+- Download the jar from https://github.com/snasrallah/DiskSpaceInformer/raw/master/jar/DiskSpaceInformer.jar

 and run:
 java -jar jar/DiskSpaceInformer.jar

-3. Download run sources in your IDE (I used itellij , should work in eclipse) and run
+- Download run sources in your IDE (I used itellij , should work in eclipse) and run